PHI Isolation & Selective Sharing

 * When a source user model changes, read the model and copy only the approved dimensions into the target user's `additional_context` or derived dimensions.

-* Never transfer raw PHI unless business/legal requirements demand it; prefer derived or summarized attributes.
+* Never transfer raw PHI unless business or legal requirements demand it; prefer derived or summarized attributes.

 4. Review and audit